rahulmakhija30/web-tech/README.md

       -> go to the project directory
       -> run 'npm install' command
       -> run 'node server' command
-      -> enjoy the clinic-management app on your PC
+      -> enjoy the clinic-management web app on your PC